Neutrino Mass, Vacuum Stability and Higgs Inflation with Vector-Like Quarks and a Single Right-Handed Neutrino: Vacuum Stability Analysis

 \FloatBarrier

-As indicated by the stability limits in Fig.\ref{fig:vacuum_fullmodel}, the case $n=1$ and $n=2$ fail to stabilize the Higgs potential for any of the benchmark masses considered, while $n=3$ achieves stability only for $M_D = 1.5$ and $3.0~\text{TeV}$.
+To illustrate the scale evolution of the Higgs quartic coupling more transparently, we select a common Yukawa value ($y_{\mathcal{D}=0.15}$)for all benchmark masses and the world average value of the top quark mass as reported by the PDG ($m_t^{PDG}=172.56$) ~\cite{PDG2024}.
+Since vacuum stabilization with the smallest possible number of VLQs is achieved only in the region of relatively small VLQ Yukawa couplings, we adopt a conservative choice $y_{\mathcal{D}} = 0.15$.
+This value lies within the experimentally allowed region for all benchmark masses according to Eq.(\ref{theta}) and ensures that the stabilizing effect of the VLQ sector can already be realized for the minimal viable $n$, enabling a meaningful comparison of the running of $\lambda(\mu)$ as a function of the number of VLQs.
+The running of the Higgs quartic coupling as a function of the renormalization scale is presented in Fig.(\ref{fig:lambda_running_SM_nVLQ_RHN}) for the benchmark VLQ mass values $M_{\mathcal{D}} = 1.5,\, 3.0,\, 5.0$ and $5~\mathrm{TeV}$. \\ As indicated by the stability limits in Fig.\ref{fig:vacuum_fullmodel}, the case $n=1$ and $n=2$ fail to stabilize the Higgs potential for any of the benchmark masses considered, while $n=3$ achieves stability only for $M_D = 1.5$ and $3.0~\text{TeV}$.
 In contrast, for $n \ge 4$ all three benchmark mass values successfully maintain a positive Higgs quartic coupling up to the Planck scale.
 Fig.~(\ref{fig:lambda_running_SM_nVLQ_RHN}) further illustrates this behavior: as the number of VLQs $n$ increases, their contribution to the RG evolution shifts the running of $\lambda(\mu)$ toward larger values, such that the Higgs quartic coupling remains positive up to the Planck scale.